joshb738/MechaCar/README.md

 - p-value: 5.35e-11
 - Multiple R-squared: 0.7149

-1. According the results the **vehicle weight, spoiler angle and AWD capabilites** are statistically unlikely to provide random amounts of variance to the linear model, and thereore are more likely to have a significant impact on the MPG.
+1. According the results the **vehicle weight, spoiler angle and AWD capabilites** are statistically unlikely to provide random amounts of variance to the linear model, and therefore are more likely to have a significant impact on the MPG.

 2. The p-value of the linear regression analysis is **5.35e-11** which is less than the assumed significance level of 0.05%.
 Therefore there is insufficient evidence to reject the null hypothesis, which means that the slope of our linear model is not zero.

 3. Based on the r-sqaured value we can determine that this model will have a of 71.49% effective rate for predicting the mpg of MechaCar prototypes.

-## D2 Summary Statistics on Suspension Coils
+## Summary Statistics on Suspension Coils

-Does the current manufacturing data meet this design specification of not exceeding 100 pounds per square inch for all manufacturing lots in total and each lot individually?
-Why or why not?

 #### 1. Total Sumamry